camden-git/camden-git/README.md

 My name is Camden, I help out at [Stellanode](https://discord.gg/gyEFdG4eAB), most of my work is closed source, though I try to put some things on here.

-I am currently working on builing [spot micro](https://github.com/mike4192/spotMicro), so far I have the frame made, and the legs working.
+I am currently working on builing [spot micro](https://github.com/mike4192/spotMicro), and working on a few pterodactyl 1.x addons and themes.

+You can contact me on my discord `Camden #7293`